 Mega Data Centers

 We've been tracking the growth in mega-datacenters since 2009.
 These faculties feature technical and operational innovation that has overturned previous notions of limits on energy efficiency.
 But does the focus on efficiency obscure an acceleration in ICT energy and water consumption and in CO2e production?
 While mega-data center operators are claiming exceptional power usage effectiveness (PUE) ratios, we're still talking about facilities that consume 20-200 MW apiece and emit a considerable carbon footprint unless powered by renewable energy.
-Here's our most recent look at their reported PUE and the technology behind them, including the addition of a government supercomputer center that highlights subtle issues of efficiency versus sustainability.
+Here's our most look recent mega-datacenter issues, including new statistics that suggest the mega-datacenter boom will cause a decrease in the total number of facilities.

-Some of the technologies that are drive these mega data centers:
+Some of the technologies that drive these mega data centers:

 It is unclear how or when these technologies will migrate beyond the mega data center niche.
 Some, like sophisticated trade-offs between running hot racks and equipment failure, only work in data centers with homogeneous ICT gear and cloud-type operations that allow for hot-swapping overheated units with service outages.
 On the other had, air-side cooling - use of the cooler air which surrounds most of the world's data centers most hours - is an widely underutilized option.

-Smaller data centers can obtain impressive PUE numbers, too.
+All this doesn't mean that smaller data centers can't achieve impressive PUE numbers, too.
 Interxion's Stockholm data center uses seawater cooling among other tactics to obtain a 1.09 PUE.

 Apple's Maiden data center promises to use 100% renewable energy and has many efficiency features, but the company is not publishing a target PUE.